Codebaba007/Fullstack_Journey/README.md

 I believe that consistency is the key to mastering software development.

 Every project in this repository builds upon previous knowledge, creating a structured learning path from the fundamentals of web development to full-stack application development.
-The focus is not only on writing code but also on understanding the reasoning behind each concept and applying industry best practices.
+My focus is not only on writing code but also on understanding why each solution works, writing clean and maintainable code, and following industry best practices.

 ---

 ## Learning Roadmap

-- Completed
+### Completed

 - HTML5
 - CSS3

-- In Progress
+### Currently Learning

-  - JavaScript
+- JavaScript (ES6+)

-- Planned
+### Planned

 - TypeScript
 - React
 - Node.js & Express.js
 - PostgreSQL
 - REST APIs
 - Authentication & Authorization
-  - Docker & CI/CD
+- Docker
+- GitHub Actions
 - Cloud Deployment
 - Full Stack Applications

 ---